massrb/page-blocker/README.md

-# A Chrome extension boilerplate.
+# A Chrome extension page blocker based on chrome boiler plate code
+#
+# this is still being developed and is a work in progress
+#
 ## Basic Usage

 ```